mat-ruszczycky/practice-react-todo/README.md

 Formal descriptions of what needs to be built, commonly categorized as functional requirements, non-functional requirements, and constraints.

-## Functional
+## Functional Requirements

-Functional requirements are the behaviors and features a software application must have.
-They specify what the system should do to meet user needs, defining the application's required functionality based on user actions, events, and/or business processes.
+Functional requirements define the essential behaviors and features that the software must provide to fulfill user needs.
+They describe what the system must do based on user actions, events, and business processes.

+### Core Features:
-- Users can create items from the TODO list
+- Users can create TODO items in a list.
-- Users can mark item as complete
+- Users can mark TODO items as complete.

-## Non-Functional

-Features that enhance the application's functionality or user experience but are not critical to its core operation or usability.

-- Users can update items from the TODO list
+### Optional Features:
+- Edit TODO items (e.g., update title, description, or details).
-- Users can filter tasks via category (completed, priority, date, alpha, etc...)
+- Filter tasks by attributes like completion status, priority, due date, or alphabetical order.
-- Users can set priority on items
+- Assign priority levels to TODO items.
-- Users can set deadlines
+- Set deadlines for tasks.
-- Users can delete items from the TODO list
+- Delete TODO items from the list.
-- Users can login and view a personal TODO list
+- User authentication to access a personalized TODO list.

+## Non-Functional Requirements

+Non-functional requirements specify the quality attributes that enhance the application's usability, reliability, and performance but are not critical for basic operations.

+- The app must be responsive and functional across desktop and mobile devices.
+- User interactions should have minimal response times.
+- The backend should be scalable to accommodate increasing numbers of users and tasks.
+- User data must be securely stored, following best practices for encryption and data privacy.

+Optional:
+- Accessibility compliance (e.g., WCAG standards).
+- High availability and fault tolerance to ensure uptime.

 ## Constraints

+Constraints define the limitations within which the system must operate.

-- Must store tasks so they persist between sessions (e.g., using localStorage, a database, or cloud syncing)
+- Tasks must persist between sessions using methods like `localStorage`, a database, or cloud syncing.
+- Source code must be stored on GitHub.
+- Deployment must utilize AWS services.
+- The project must operate within a limited budget and be open-source.
+- The application is web-based only and will not include native iOS or Android versions.

 # Architecture Design

-## UI Mockup
+## UI Mock-up

 ## High Level Design / Component Tree